Flying kick on Mat Rempit video clip gets wide attention on Facebook | Borneo Post Online

 LAHAD DATU: After receiving more than 10,000 comments, the video clip uploaded by a Facebook user on a fighting incident at Pantai Makuao or Parapat at Tungku has now become a big hit with the aptly titled ‘Flying Kick Man’ now the star of social media.

-The video clip of the incident which took place on National Day was uploaded at 8.19pm showing some members of the public in heated altercation with some ‘Mat Rempits’ (motorcyclists) before the ‘Flying Kick Man’ suddenly appeared on the scene and launched a side kick onto the motorcyclist.
+The video clip of the incident which took place on National Day was uploaded at 8.19 pm showing some members of the public in heated altercation with some ‘Mat Rempits’ (motorcyclists) before the ‘Flying Kick Man’ suddenly appeared on the scene launched a side kick onto the motorcyclist.

 The incident was believed to have been caused by the unhappiness and dissatisfaction of some members of the public on the actions of the ‘Mat Rempits’ in revving their motorcycles’ engine and making a loud din to wantonly riding their bikes on the beach.
 Some members of the public, who were at the scene, also claimed that one of the motorcycles nearly hit some children.